paulevsGitch/BismuthLib/README.md

 **Color** can be:
 - String color representation (examples: "ffffff" = white, "ff0000" = red);
-- "provider" - this will use block color provider (block color in mojmap) to colorize block.
+- "provider=<index>" - this will use block color provider (block color in mojmap) to colorize block.
+Index is a layer index (for most blocks it is zero)
 - Jsom Object - this will be used as a state map, example:
 ```json
 "color": {